-b.
-Application of new and revised International Financing Reporting Standards ("IFRS" or "IAS") that are mandatorily effective for the current year
+a.
+Application of new and revised International Financing Reporting Standards ("IFRSs") and interpretations that are mandatorily effective for the current year

-In the current year, the Entity has applied a number of amendments to IFRSs issued by the International Accounting Standards Board ("IASB") that are mandatorily effective for an accounting period that begins on or after January 1, 2019.
+In the current year, the Entity has applied a number of amendments to IFRSs and new Interpretation issued by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after January 1, 2019.